WeiXu94/WeiXu94/README.md

 ### Hi there 👋

-I'm an PhD student in Economics at the Chinese University of Hong Kong(CUHK).
+I'm a PhD student in Economics at the Chinese University of Hong Kong(CUHK).

 My research interests mainly focus on applied microeconomics, including:
 - :sunny: How technology affect labor market